greenboxal/doggohub/doc/workflow/add-user/add-user.md

 ## Invite people using their e-mail address

-If a user you want to give access to doesn't have an account on your GitLab instance, you can invite them just by typing their e-mail address in the user search field.
+If a user you want to give access to doesn't have an account on your DoggoHub instance, you can invite them just by typing their e-mail address in the user search field.